 I’ve tolerated abundant betrayal.
 I’ve experienced personal attacks too numerous to list.
 I respond with evidence.
 Not surprisingly, in a culture dominated by the worship of celebrities rather than appreciation of evidence, confusion results.

 Because I am knowledgeable about conservation biology, I strongly suspect I have fewer than 18 months to live as a result of the consequences resulting from prior warming of Earth and a near-term ice-free Arctic Ocean.
-It may well be less than 4 months, rather than 18 months.
 Or perhaps I have a few more years (though this seems highly improbable).
 Regardless, my time is very limited.
 So is yours.

 Our near-term demise brings good news, of which I was reminded again last week when I was robbed of all my cash.
 The loss of nearly all the money in my possession after selling the mud hut reminds me that (1) some people are here to take and, more importantly, (2) the importance of fiat currency pales when faced with an irreversible, short-term condition.
 Economic collapse is fully under way and its completion will cause the worldwide loss of habitat for humans as a result.